 - their question is a bother and...

 So why is 'no response' an option for some?
 It seems easy and it avoids confrontation.

-If I don't have an immediate answer then I need to say that.
-If I tell them I will get back with them, I need to follow through.
-If after thinking about the situation and my answer is yes...go for it...I need to say that.
-And if my answer is NO...I need to say that.
+If we don't have an immediate answer then we need to say that.
+If we tell them we will get back with them, we need to follow through.
+If after thinking about the situation and yes answer is yes...go for it...we need to say that.
+And if our answer is NO...we need to say that.

-I love times of silence, but my silence in the wrong place can do much harm to the team and/or team member.
+There are appropriate times for silence, but silence in the wrong place can do harm to the team and/or team member.

 Have you ever had a team lead give you a 'no response' response?